1997 Indianapolis 500: "Fast" Friday May 9

-The final day of practice before pole qualifying saw heavy action, and cool temperatures.
-The speed chart was competitive, with Arie Luyendyk, Tony Stewart, and Robbie Buhl trading fast lap for the afternoon.
+The final day of practice before pole qualifying saw heavy action and cool temperatures.
+The speed chart was competitive, with Arie Luyendyk, Tony Stewart, and Robbie Buhl trading fast laps for the afternoon.
 At the end of the day, Luyendyk was fastest, sweeping the chart all four days of veteran practice.
 His lap of 218.325 mph was a mile per hour faster than Stewart in second place.

 Two incidents, however, overshadowed the action.
 At 12:42 p.m., John Paul Jr. crashed in Turn 4, and suffered a broken lower right leg and a broken left heel.
 With 43 minutes left, Scott Sharp also crashed exiting Turn 4, and suffered a concussion.
 Sharp had been knocked unconscious in the crash with his foot on the throttle, and the destroyed car kept going for a while in the front stretch alongside the outside wall with its wheels spinning.
 Both Paul and Sharp would be forced to sit out the rest of the month.
 In another incident, Stéphan Grégoire's car suffered minor damage against the inside guard rail after a spin in the warm-up lane.

 During the day, Jack Miller, Steve Kinser and Sam Schmidt passed the final phases of their rookie tests, Jeff Ward completed his 20-lap refresher test, and driver-owner Eddie Cheever turned his first laps of the month, having concentrated so far in getting Ward's car up to speed.
 EuroInternational also completed their first laps with Billy Roe, albeit at a slow speed.
 With them, 30 of the 32 confirmed car-driver combinations had taken to the track before Pole Day qualifying, the exceptions being Mark Dismore due to the lateness of the ownership and crew switch in the #28 entry, and Scott Harrington, as Johansson Motorsports saw its Oldsmobile engine deal being scuppered.

 Besides Harrington, some Oldsmobile entries were experiencing engine shortages.
 After Jim Guthrie had a timing chain failure, Blueprint Racing was left with no powerplants available, as the three engines they had put a deposit on had not been delivered.
 Team Menard refused to supply them, having previously committed to Steve Kinser for technical assistance.
 Other Aurora-supplied teams also faced similar issues, like Team Scandia, which was switching their few engines between their entries.